Korg Triton: Triton Taktile

-A USB-powered controller with the 512 programs from the original factory bank of the Classic, the Triton Taktile is offered in 25- and 49-key versions, with the same semi-weighted (though without aftertouch) keyboard used on the KROME.
+A USB-powered controller with the 512 programs from the original factory bank of the Classic, the Triton Taktile was released in 2014 as the first Korg Triton model in seven years since 2007, and is offered in 25- and 49-key versions, with the same semi-weighted (though without aftertouch) keyboard used on the KROME.
 It includes a touch pad inherited from the Kaossilator that lets you play melodies using just a single finger, velocity-sensitive trigger pads (16 on the 49-key, 8 on the 25-key) that let you generate chords in the key and scale of your choice, an arpeggiator, ribbon controller, sliders and switches.
 Audio output is a stereo 1/8 mini headphone jack.
 The onboard sounds can't be edited, layered or split, and playback is mono‑timbral.

 Triton Classic and Extreme VSTi

 On December 26, 2019, Korg released a VSTi software version of the Classic Korg Triton, complete with all of its expansion packs, then followed it up with another VSTi Version of the Korg Triton Extreme on July 28, 2021.
 Both are available as part of the Korg Collection of VST software meant to replicate their previous hardware synths.